Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

 Can you spot the *accumulator variable* and the *accumulator* statements?

-The next slide will reveal them.
+The next slides will reveal them.
 ***********************************************
 ```python
 sentence = 'This *is* the next big thing.'